Frequently Asked Questions

 Q: Why can't we recycle pizza boxes?

 A: Most empty pizza boxes also include grease and cheese, both of which are considered contaminants when mixed with recyclable paper.
+However!
+Soiled cardboard and soiled paper can be composted.
+Use the compost bins located in JSC, Dodd and Wright Halls.
 Please refrain from placing soiled pizza boxes in recycling bins.

 Q: Do I have to rinse my containers?